TimisRobert/ash_translation/documentation/tutorials/get-started-with-ash-trans.md

 end
 ```

-Here we have used the Phoenix `.inputs_for` component to manage the nested embedded resource translations, then when creating the form we used the helper in AshTrans `add_forms/1` to add the necessary forms.
+Here we have used the Phoenix `.inputs_for` component to manage the nested embedded resource translations, then when creating the form we used the helper in AshTranslation `add_forms/1` to add the necessary forms.

 We use CSS to hide translation inputs rather than conditional rendering to preserve input data when switching languages.